joyent/triton-kbmapi/docs/index.md

 }
 ```

-In order to make the request/response retry-able w/o generating and saving a new
+In order to make the request/response retry-able without generating and saving a new
 `recovery_token` each time (to prevent a single recovery configuration update
 from creating multiple `recovery_tokens` due to network/retry issues), any
 requests made after the initial PIV token creation to the same `Location` (i.e.